openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_offer`: CONDITIONAL.
 A JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer_uri` parameter is present.
 * `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer` parameter is present.

-The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the User using a Wallet, or a deeplink that the User can click.
+The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the End-User using a Wallet, or a deeplink that the End-User can click.

 For security considerations, see (#credential-offer-security).

 ### Credential Offer Parameters

-Credential Offer object may contain the following parameters:
+Credential Offer object MAY contain the following parameters:

 * `credential_issuer`: REQUIRED.
 The Credential Issuer URL of the Credential Issuer, the Wallet is requested to obtain one or more Credentials from.
 * `credentials`: REQUIRED.
 A JSON array, where every entry is a JSON object or a JSON string.
 If the entry is an object, the object contains the data related to a certain credential type the Wallet MAY request.
 Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterising the type of the credential to be requested as defined in (#format_profiles).
 If the entry is a string, the string value MUST be one of the `id` values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter.
 When processing, the Wallet MUST resolve this string value to the respective object.